KerryAM-R/STEGO.R/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-For a complete Tutorial of Using STEGO please go to: [The goal of STEGO.R is to …](https://stego.readthedocs.io/en/latest/)
+For a complete Tutorial of Using STEGO please go to [Tutorial](https://stego.readthedocs.io/en/latest/)

 ## requirements
 #### MAC: